Syed Zaheer Rizvi: Music direction and teaching

 Rizvi's Initial work in drama serial "Zara si Chaon" (PTV), in which he not only gave the background score but also composed its title song; was the benchmark of his musical genius which landed him numerous contracts in television, radio and jingles for commercials alike.
 Although Rizvi is credited with over 150 Drama Serial Scores and over 500 Jingles.
 Some of his work for the TV includes dramas like "Hasb-e-Arzu na Mila" for ATV (Pakistan), "Don" for PTV, "Zehar Alood" for PTV, "Barsaat Mei Jalta Ghar" for PTV, "Angan Mei Chaand", "Jan-e-Ada", "Mein Wazeer Hun Kissi Aur Ka", "Papa kehtay hain" for Wikkid Channel, "Mama thakur".

 During the period 1994–1994 Rizvi became the only person in the world who was teaching music to mass national audience through his weekly published news articles.
 These articles were published under the title Uncle Mousiqar in Daily Pakistan as weekly additions.
 In appreciation of this Rizvi received the UNICEF Award.
 Rizvi's students include more than a 100 professional singers serving Radio, TV and Film.
 Bindiya (Famous Pakistani Film Star and Singer), Shafaq Ali, Farhat Abbas Shah, Tehmina Raza, Aneeqa Ali, Soofiya Anjum, Nirma (Pakistani Film Actress and Singer), Ghazal, Nida Alvi, Sajna are just a few prominent and famous names to have served Pakistani Film and TV from amongst those taught under Rizvi's banner.
-Rizvi also regularly writes about music for the general interest of the, his articles are published in various National News Papers.
+Rizvi also regularly writes about music for the general interest of the public: his articles are published in various national newspapers.